Can you treat a UTI without antibiotics?

 Beneficial bacteria, referred to as probiotics, can aid in maintaining a healthy urinary tract free of harmful bacteria.

-Lactobacilli, in particular, may aid in the treatment and prevention of UTIs.
+Lactobacilli, in particular, may aid in treating and preventing UTIs.
 They may accomplish this by:

 Lactobacillus supplements taken concurrently with antibiotics for urinary tract infections may result in less antibiotic resistance than those who do not accept them.